 I’ve been going to Scotland for as long as I can remember.
-I always want to be there more, but just over the border isn’t enough – it needs to be the Highlands (one of several requirements) which unfortunately means a good chunk of a day travelling.
+I always want to be there more (I’ve dreamt of living there since I was small), but just over the border isn’t enough – it needs to be the Highlands (one of several requirements) which unfortunately means a good chunk of a day travelling.

 Some of my first best memories are from when I was small and we stayed in a caravan overlooking the Eyemouth beach.
 I need to acquire and electronify these pictures.
 The gulls kept calling me back.
 I once had a trip on the inshore lifeboat.
 Trixie has been a couple of times and also quite enjoyed herself at Coldingham .